-$^{11}$ C.A.
-No. 2016 of 1996 decided by the Supreme Court on 25.4.2000 $^{12}$ AIR 2004 ALL 373
+11 C.A.
+No. 2016 of 1996 decided by the Supreme Court on 25.4.2000

-(1) All the Hospitals, Nursing Homes, Maternity Homes, Medical Clinics.
-Private Practitioners, practising medicine and offering medical and health care services, Pathology Labs, Diagnostic Clinics; whether run privately or by firms, Societies, Trusts, Private limited or Public limited companies, in the State, shall register themselves with Chief Medical Officer of the District where these establishments are situate, giving full details of the medical facilities offered at these establishments, the names of the registered and authorised medical personnel practising, employed or engaged by them, their qualifications with proof of their registrations, the Para Medical staff employed or engaged and their qualifications, on a form (for each category) prescribed by the Principal Secretary, Medical Health and Family Welfare, Government of U. P. The prescribed pro forma with true and accurate information shall be submitted, supported by an affidavit of the person providing such medical services of the person incharge of such establishment. sworn before Notary Public.
-The required information shall be submitted for registration, by al these persons, on or before 30-4-2004.
+State, shall register themselves with Chief Medical Officer of the District where these establishments are situate, giving full details of the medical facilities offered at these establishments, the names of the registered and authorised medical personnel practising, employed or engaged by them, their qualifications with proof of their registrations, the Para Medical staff employed or engaged and their qualifications, on a form (for each category) prescribed by the Principal Secretary, Medical Health and Family Welfare, Government of U. P. The prescribed pro forma with true and accurate information shall be submitted, supported by an affidavit of the person providing such medical services of the person incharge of such establishment, sworn before Notary Public.
+The required information shall be submitted for registration, by all these persons, on or before 30-4-2004.

-(2) The principal Secretary, Medical Health and Family Welfare, U. P. shall publish the information requiring all the persons to obtain registrations, along with the directions given in this order, and the prescribed pro forma, in all leading newspapers of the State, at least three times, in the month of February, 2004.

-(3) Any change or addition in the particulars submitted shall be notified within thirty days and that the registrations shall be renewed every year before 30th April of the year.

-(4) On and from 1-5-2004, all those persons who have not furnished the information and obtained registration with the Chief Medical Officers of the District, shall be taken to be practising unauthorised and that the Chief Medical Officers, shall scrutinize and forthwith report the matter to the Superintendent/Senior Superintendent of Police of the District with information to this Court, to conduct raids and to seal the unauthorised premises/establishments.
-All the authorised persons/establishments, who fail to obtain registration will have liberty to apply only to this Court to explain the delay and to seek permission to continue with their medical practice/profession.

-(5) All those medical practitioners who desire to offer medical services in the State, in future, shall be required to submit the details in the aforesaid pro forma for registration as above with the Chief Medical Officer of the district before they start medical practice.

-(6) All the institutions/establishments/ colleges awarding medical degree in the State shall apply and get themselves with the Principal Secretary Medical Health and Family Welfare, U. P. with full particulars of their authorization to confer such degrees/certificates, on or before 30-4-2004.

-(7) The news papers and magazines, published in Uttar Pradesh, are restrained from publishing advertisements by and from unauthorised medical practitioners, publishing their claims of quick and magical remedies.
+- (2) The principal Secretary, Medical Health and Family Welfare, U. P. shall publish the information requiring all the persons to obtain registrations, along with the directions given in this order, and the prescribed pro forma, in all leading newspapers of the State, at least three times, in the month of February, 2004. - (3) Any change or addition in the particulars submitted shall be notified within thirty days and that the registrations shall be renewed every year before 30th April of the year. - (4) On and from 1-5-2004, all those persons who have not furnished the information and obtained registration with the Chief Medical Officers of the District, shall be taken to be practising unauthorised and that the Chief Medical Officers, shall scrutinize and forthwith report the matter to the Superintendent/Senior Superintendent of Police of the District with information to this Court, to conduct raids and to seal the unauthorised premises/establishments.
+All the authorised persons/establishments, who fail to obtain registration will have liberty to apply only to this Court to explain the delay and to seek permission to continue with their medical practice/profession. - (5) All those medical practitioners who desire to offer medical services in the State, in future, shall be required to submit the details in the aforesaid proforma for registration as above with the Chief Medical Officer of the district before they start medical practice. - (6) All the institutions/establishments/colleges awarding medical degree in the State shall apply and get themselves with the Principal Secretary Medical Health and Family Welfare, U. P. with full particulars of their authorization to confer such degrees/certificates, on or before 30-4-2004. - (7) The news papers and magazines, published in Uttar Pradesh, are restrained from publishing advertisements by and from unauthorised medical practitioners, publishing their claims of quick and magical remedies.
 They shall require these persons to give proof of their qualifications and registrations.
 The breach shall be taken to aid and obviate illegal activities violative of Magic Remedies (Objectionable Advertisement) Act, 1954, and other relevant legislation's.